 A. Within the context of Clearing they may well go lower than the normal offer listed on their prospectus.

-It depends on how much demand each university and course is seeing, as well as the grades of the students interested.
-Get on the phone and see – it won't do you any harm!
+It depends how much demand each university and course is seeing, as well as the grades of the students interested.
+The best way to find out is to ask the universities directly.

-Q. I have received multiple offers via Clearing, can I put them all into UCAS Track?
+Q. If I receive multiple offers via Clearing, can I put them all into UCAS Track?

 A. You can only add one Clearing choice at a time to Track.